ggarimagoyal/grpc-nestjs/README.md

 ## Description
-This is a nestjs project with a simple implementation of grpc
+This is a nestjs server with a simple implementation of grpc

 ## Running the project
 > npm run build